How accurate is a goniometer app?

 Peer-reviewed research supports smartphone goniometry as valid and reliable for measuring joint range of motion when used with consistent technique.
 Goniometer uses the gravity-referenced inclinometer method examined in these studies, adds a stability indicator so only steady readings are locked, and follows AAOS normal-range values throughout.
 It is an educational and reference tool, not a medical device.

 Try it on your iPhone.
-Guided placement for 47 movements, neck to fingertips — free to measure.
+Guided placement for 55 movements, neck to fingertips — free to measure.
+Readings save to patient profiles and export as PDF or CSV reports, and patient data stays encrypted on the device.
 Download Goniometer on the App Store.

 References